openwhyd/openwhyd/docs/API.md

 The aim of the onboarding process is to prevent the new user from seeing an empty stream on his first visit.
 In order to do that, the user is invited to:

-1.  pick one or more genres that he enjoys listening to
+1.  ~pick one or more genres that he enjoys listening to~
-2.  follow a list of recommended openwhyd users, based on the genres he picked
+2.  follow a list of recommended openwhyd users~, based on the genres he picked~
 3.  install the "whyd button" (bookmarklet) in order to ease the process of adding tracks

-List of valid genre tags: electro, hip hop, indie, folk, rock, punk, metal, blues, r&b, soul, jazz, classical, reggae, pop, latin, world
+~List of valid genre tags: electro, hip hop, indie, folk, rock, punk, metal, blues, r&b, soul, jazz, classical, reggae, pop, latin, world~

 Note: user must be logged in to use this endpoint.

 `POST /onboarding`
-<undefined><li>**Action 1: fetch recommended openwhyd users, based on a list of genres**</li></undefined>
+<undefined><li>**Action 1: fetch recommended openwhyd users**</li></undefined>

 Parameters:

 - **ajax="people"**
-- **genres: **(string) one (or more) genres that the user picked. (e.g. "punk")

 Response: (JSON)